-- 1. Check the fit of the model plot (standardized) residuals against factors included in the model and, if possible, factors not included.
+7 Proceed as for one-way ANOVA, with some minor exceptions: - 1.
+Check the fit of the model plot (standardized) residuals against factors included in the model and, if possible, factors not included.
 A non-random pattern suggests lack of fit. - 2.
-Check for outliers using standardized residuals makes it easier to detect outliers. - 3.
+Check for outliers using standardized residuals makes this easier. - 3.
 Check for independence of error terms plot residuals against order, and other time or spatial variables, or any other variables that might have an effect.
-A non-random pattern suggests lack of independence. - 4.
-Check for equal variance - Plot residuals against fits and against each factor. - Rule of thumb (from simulation studies): If the ratio s2{max}/ s2{min} of the largest treatment variance to the smallest does not exceed 3 (some say 4), then the inference procedures for the equal variance model are still valid.
-(Bear in mind that even if the model assumptions are valid, a large ratio might occur by chance, especially if sample sizes are small.
-So any theoretical considerations available might be helpful as well.) - p-values in tests may help make a decision in borderline cases.

-- In two-way ANOVA, there might not be enough observations in each cell to calculate the sample standard deviations for each cell, in which case use the check applied to each factor separately. - 5.
-Check for normality by using a normal plot of residuals.
+A non-random pattern suggests lack of independence.
+4. Check for equal variance - Plot residuals against fits and against each factor. - Rule of thumb: If the ratio s2{max}/ s2{min} of the largest treatment variance to the smallest does not exceed 3 (some say 4), then the inference procedures for the equal variance model are still valid.
+(Remember: even if the model assumptions are valid, a large ratio might occur by chance, especially if sample sizes are small.
+So consider any theoretical considerations available as well.) - p-values in tests may help make a decision in borderline cases. - Use the check applied to each factor separately if there are not enough observations in each cell to calculate the sample standard deviations for each cell. - 5.
+Check for normality -- use a normal plot of residuals.
 Example: Battery data - the only thing new is to plot against each factor separately.
+Contrasts: